Sam-Varghese/Notes/Data_Science/Statistics/Notes.md

 ![Median](Median.PNG)

-* If two values come in between, then any of them can become median.
+* If two values come in between, then mean of the two is final median.

 ## Organizing Discrete Data (Single Value)